 Respecting and recognising fundamental freedoms

-We are fully committed to respecting the rights of our employees, the people we work with and the communities in which we operate, across both our supply chain and our own operations.
+We have had a long-standing commitment to respect fundamental human rights, as affirmed by the Universal Declaration of Human Rights.
+This commitment includes respecting the rights of our employees, the people we work with and the communities in which we operate, across our supply chains and business operations.

 See Human rights and child labour in tobacco growing for more details.